MicrosoftDocs/Azure-RMSDocs/mip/develop/reference/class_mip_filehandler.md

 ### GetOutputFileName function
 Calculates the output file name and extension based on the original file name and the accumulated changes.

-### IsProtected function
-Checks whether a file is protected or not.

-### GetSerializedPublishingLicense function
-Return Publishing License if file has it.